 Founder & product insight

-A practical note on How we decide whether low-pressure habit streaks belongs inside a calm routine app for a jaw-comfort question that should stay away from medical advice, written with realistic expectations and a specific next step.
+A practical note on Product fit: low pressure habit streaks for a jaw-comfort question that should stay away from medical advice, written with realistic expectations and a specific next step.

 Direct answer